hansgedfrey/arcanys-microservices/README.md

 - Demonstrate running microservices deployed in Kubernetes on top of Docker.
 - Demonstrate messaging and other communication options between services (Grpc, RabbitMQ, and HTTP).
-- Demonstrate API gateway using Ingress.
+- Demonstrate API gateway with Ingress.
 - API documentation using Swagger.
 - Minimal API implementation.
 - Mediatr and FluentValidation for handling API requests.